In a recent spirited debate with a Jewish friend, he said this:

 I don’t disagree.
 The word seed is not used in many of the English translations of this passage.
 The AMP, CJB, CSB, ESV, and NIV use either offspring or descendants.
 For example:

 And I will put enmityGenesis 3:15 (NIV)

 and you will strike his heel.

 After establishing the mutually-agreed fact that this passage is referring to offspring, Saguy moves on to her next point:

-Suppose for the sake of argument we grant her this point.
-What does this passage mean if it is interpreted as referring to the totality of Eve’s descendants?
-It would say that God is going to put enmity between Satan and Eve, and also between the descendants of Satan (presumably demons?) and the descendants of Eve, which would be all of humanity.
-Fair enough.
-I think we can all agree on this general theological principle that the devil is at war with mankind.
+What does this passage say when interpreted as referring to the totality of Eve’s descendants?
+It says that God is going to put enmity between Satan and Eve, and also between the “descendants” of Satan (presumably demons) and the descendants of Eve, which would be all of humanity.
+I would certainly agree with that.
+The theological principle that the devil is at war with mankind is taught in Scripture.
 “Be alert and of sober mind.
 Your enemy, the devil, prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).

 Who is “He”?

-This raises a big question: to who is the word he referring at the end of Genesis 3:15?
-It cannot be referring to all of Eve’s descendants because there is no theological basis for the idea that all of humanity will crush Satan’s head.
-And there is no logical ground for it either.
-A large percentage of Eve’s descendants don’t even believe Satan exists, and other descendants may even pick his side.
+This raises an important question.
+In the final lines of Genesis 3:15, to whom does the third-person singular pronoun he refer?
+It cannot be referring to all of Eve’s descendants for grammatical reasons.
+Moreover, there is no theological basis for the idea that all of humanity will crush Satan’s head.
+There is no logical ground for it either; a large percentage of Eve’s descendants don’t even believe Satan exists, and yet other descendants may even pick his side.

 No Mention of the Seed